microsoft/hi-ml/README.md

 For the histopathology workflows, please follow the instructions [here](hi-ml-histopathology/README.md).

+If you would like to contribute to the code, please check the [developer guide](docs/source/developers.md).

 ## Documentation

 The detailed package documentation, with examples and API reference, is on